MikeiLL/obliteration.com/_posts/2024-08-24-black-hole.md

 Ever felt like a black hole?
 Have you ever felt like a black hole?

 Took Ashirah the other evening to Handlebar where Tori Vinson was performing.
 Tori is fantastic.
 She's about nineteen.
 Maddy's good old friend.
 Studied with the same opera teacher Rivka was seeing when we could afford it.
+Sewell Griffith.

 Sitting at the bar not drinking.
 It was a lesbian event.
 Ashirah appreciated that.
 We all did.